core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Terminology ## {#terminology}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14}

-Readers are expected to be familiar with the terms and concepts related to CoAP {{RFC7252}}; OSCORE {{RFC8613}} and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
-This document especially builds on concepts and mechanics related to intermediaries such as CoAP forward-proxies.
+Readers are expected to be familiar with the terms and concepts related to CoAP {{RFC7252}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+This document especially builds on concepts and mechanics related to intermediaries such as CoAP forward-proxies and reverse-proxies.

 In addition, this document uses the following terms.